Estonia extradites to US man suspected of heroin trafficking

 The Baltic region’s main news agency BNS said Thursday that Haji Abdul Satar Abdul Manaf, who was detained in Tallinn on Oct.
 9, was extradited to the U.S. on Wednesday.

-Manaf, whose citizenship is unknown, has been sanctioned by the Treasury Department for attempting to import large quantities of heroin into U.S. and funneling the drug proceeds to the Taliban and the Haqqani terrorist network.
+The man has been sanctioned by the Treasury Department for attempting to import large quantities of heroin into U.S. and funneling the drug proceeds to the Taliban and the Haqqani terrorist network.

-Estonian officials have said the U.S. Department of Justice had requested the Baltic nation to hand over an unidentified person, believed to be Manuf, charged with multiple accounts of criminal activity during 2012 to 2015.
+Estonian officials have said the U.S. Department of Justice had requested the Baltic nation hand over an unidentified person, believed to be the suspect, charged with multiple accounts of criminal activity during 2012 to 2015.

 Most Read Nation & World Stories